Facebook imposes major new restrictions on QAnon, stepping up enforcement against the conspiracy theory

 Three times last month the page shared an “Army for Trump” website seeking to recruit volunteers to stand watch at the polls, among other responsibilities.
 On one post, a user commented to call Democrats “dead ducks in the water.”
 Another user falsely suggested Democrats had promised “Riots and Murders” surrounding the election and asked how Republicans would respond.

-The language illustrates how difficult it was for the platform to police only QAnon content trafficking in violent rhetoric or imagery — Facebook’s previous standard but a fine line for a movement that envisions the mass arrest of Democrats and celebrities.
+The language illustrates how difficult it was for the platform to remove only QAnon content involving potential violence — Facebook’s previous standard but a fine line for a movement that envisions the mass arrest of Democrats and celebrities.

+Groups that came down on Tuesday had such names as “WhereWeGo1WeGoAll” — the motto of the movement recited on camera by the likes of Michael Flynn, Trump’s first national security adviser — and “17- TRUTHERS UNITE !,” a reference to the 17th letter in the alphabet, Q.

 Facebook’s action drew praise on Tuesday from those that had been calling on the platforms to do more to combat QAnon.